Gino Segrè

-Gino Claudio Segrè (born October 4, 1938) is a Professor of Physics, Emeritus, at the University of Pennsylvania.
+Gino Claudio Segrè (born October 4, 1938) is an Italian-American physicist, Professor of Physics Emeritus at the University of Pennsylvania.
 He is the author of several books on the history of science, particularly on atomic physics.
 Segrè's Faust in Copenhagen was a finalist in the Los Angeles Times Book Fair and winner of the American Institute of Physics Science Writing Award.

 Birth and education

-Gino Segrè was born in Florence, Italy, to an Italian Jewish father (Angelo Segrè) and a German Catholic mother (Katherine ‘Katia’ Schall Segrè).
-The family immigrated to New York City in May 1939, where they resided for 8 years before returning to Florence.
-Segre's uncle, Nobel laureate physicist Emilio Segrè also emigrated to the United States in 1938 because of the anti-semitic laws enacted in Italy.
+Gino Segrè was born in Florence, Italy, to an Italian Jewish father (Angelo Segrè) and a German Catholic mother (Katherine "Katia" née Schall).
+Following the anti-semitic laws enacted in Italy in 1938, family immigrated to New York City in May 1939, where they resided for 8 years before returning to Florence.
+Segrè's uncle, Nobel laureate physicist Emilio Segrè, also emigrated to the United States for the same reason.

 Gino Segrè received a Bachelor of Arts degree from Harvard College in 1959 and a Ph.D. degree in physics from Massachusetts Institute of Technology in 1963.
-Afterwards, Segre became a fellow at CERN and the University of California, Berkeley.
+Afterwards, Segrè became a fellow at CERN and the University of California, Berkeley.
 He joined the University of Pennsylvania physics department as a professor in 1967, where he remained until he retired in 2007.
 His honors include fellowships from Guggenheim Foundation, Sloan Foundation and Rockefeller Foundation.